I am the mother of five children.

 Those two statements independently carry a lifetime of worry, but when placed in proximity to one another, they terrify me.

-I live in a world where these things don't just happen to other people, to other women, to other daughters.
+I live in a world where these things don't just happen to other people, to other women, to other daughters, other sons.
 They happen to me.
-The mere idea of it happening to my girls makes me choose my words carefully every day, and dictates my actions more than anything else at times.
+The mere idea of it happening to my children makes me choose my words carefully every day, and dictates my actions more than anything else at times.

 I'm doing the best I can to hold the hand of a friend as she starts on down this road, not as the sufferer, but as the parent.
 I try the best I can to convey what it was like when I was in that place myself, knowing that the distance, clarity and maturity of my years has allowed me to understand it far more than I did when I was in it.
 I try my best to help her understand, so that she can do her best to help her little girl.